Awesomnian/biosys_swift/README.md

 ## Documentation

-- **Repo hygiene aka "Dumping It All In /docs" completed.
+- **Repo hygiene:** aka "Dumping It All In /docs" completed.
 Most is out of date or wrong, will be culled brutally and in front of other docs in order to sow fear and obedience.

 ---